-- 1 Select PPPoA from the protocol drop-down menu. - 2 IP assigned by ISP, if select Yes, then no need to enter the IP address and Subnet mask information.
-If select No, then enter the IP address and Subnet mask information. - 3 Enter the user name assigned to you by your ISP in the Username field.
+- 1 Select PPPoE from the Internet sharing protocol drop-down menu. - 2 Enter the user name assigned to you by your ISP in the Username field.
 And enter the password assigned to you by your ISP in the Password field.
-Re-enter your password in the Confirm Password field. - 4 Select always connected, auto, or manual from the Connect type drop-down menu.
-If you have a flat rate service charge for Internet connection, select always connected.
-If your ISP charges you by the minute, do not select this mode. - 5 If you want your Router to automatically disconnect from the Internet after a period of inactivity, specify a time in the Idle Time field.
-(Enter a value of 0 to disable this timeout). - 6 Enter the MTU value in the MTU field.
-Do not make changes to this setting, unless your ISP specifically requires a different setting other than 1454.
+Re-enter your password in the Retype Password field. - 3 The Service Name field is optional. - 4 Enter the MTU value in the MTU field.
+Do not make changes to this setting, unless your ISP specifically requires a different setting other than 1492. - 5 If you want your Router to automatically disconnect from the Internet after a period of inactivity, specify a time in the Idle Timeout field.
+(Enter a value of 0 to disable this timeout).
+Check the Auto Reconnect After Timeout box to automatically re-establish the connection as soon as you attempt to access the Internet again. - 6 Click Apply.